 SPA2019-0003 involves an amendment to Table III-2, Permitted Land Use Matrix, of the Downtown Revitalization Specific Plan (SP98-01).
-The amendment adds new land uses as well as modify existing land uses to include additional options.
+The entire table and the redlined version of the changes being made are shown in Exhibit A. The following table, Table 1, is a modified version of the land use matrix and shows only the land uses affected by this amendment.
+Some uses are already allowed but are being modified to include additional options.
 For example, the specific plan already allows micro craft breweries, but the amendment expands that use to now include craft beer tasting and/or tap room without the on-site brewing.
 This additional land use would allow various craft brews from surrounding areas to be served at one location even though their brewing operations are done at another location.
 Currently, the definition of a craft brewery requires a tasting room to be in conjunction with the on-site brewing.
 The amendment will now provide both options.